24102A010735/FUTURE_DS_02/README.md

 This dashboard provides a comprehensive analysis of customer retention and churn by examining customer demographics, contracts, internet services, payment methods, and tenure patterns.

-The dashboard is designed to help product managers, startup founders, and business stakeholders make data-driven decisions to improve customer retention.
+The dashboard is designed to help product managers, startup founders, business analysts, and decision-makers make data-driven decisions to improve customer retention.

 ### Dashboard Features